leanprover/fp-lean/functional-programming-lean/src/programs-proofs/arrays-termination.md

 ```

 The helper should, at each iteration, check whether the index is still in bounds.
-If so, it should loop again with the transformed element added to the end of the accumulator, and the index incremented by `1`.
+If so, it should loop again with the transformed element added to the end of the accumulator and the index incremented by `1`.
 If not, then it should terminate and return the accumulator.
 An initial implementation of this code fails because Lean is unable to prove that the array index is valid:
 ```lean